FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/c_st_protected_folders_accounts.md

     "title": "Protected folders and accounts",
     "linkTitle": "Protected folders and accounts",
     "weight": "260"
-}<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> maintains a list of directories which you should not use for home folders for user or service accounts.
+}{{< SecureTransport/componentshortname  >}} maintains a list of directories which you should not use for home folders for user or service accounts.
 This type of directory is called a *protected folder*.
 Protected folders are identified by a specific prefix in the path.
 The following table lists the prefixes used by default.

-Virtual accounts can be purged using <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, provided these accounts are not in a protected folder.
+Virtual accounts can be purged using {{< SecureTransport/componentshortname  >}}, provided these accounts are not in a protected folder.

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> provides the following precautions that are built-in to prevent accidental or malicious account deletion:
+{{< SecureTransport/componentshortname  >}} provides the following precautions that are built-in to prevent accidental or malicious account deletion:

 -   Paths are converted to equivalent paths without any "." or ".." directories.
 -   The user home folder cannot directly, or indirectly through a symbolic link, refer to any of the protected directories.